w8ste/Single-Cycle-Processor/README.md

 ### Register File
 The [register file module](https://github.com/Single-Cycle-Processor/main/blocks/multiplexer.sv) is used by digitial system to store temporary variables.
 In arm 32-bit, we have 15 32-bit register.
+You can find the synthesiis of the code [here](https://github.com/w8ste/Single-Cycle-Processor/blob/main/.images/registerFile.pdf)

 ## Appendix
 - This project is based on the book `Digital Design